eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 echo $JAVA_HOME
 // If that prints nothing, you must set it to a JDK version between 17 and 21
 // For example, I do:
-// export JAVA_HOME=/oracle-work/jdk-21.0.3/fastdebug/
-// or
 // export JAVA_HOME=/oracle-work/jdk-17.0.8/
 mvn clean install
 // The install takes a while... and once complete we can launch IGV: bash ./igv.sh
 ```

-At first, you should get a window like this:
+At first, you should get a window like this (it may look a little different by now, as we are continually improving IGV):
 ![image](https://github.com/user-attachments/assets/17052bf5-e33c-4347-8544-4410e83833c3)

-Then, you can sent the graph from our test execution to IGV, using `-XX:PrintIdealGraphLevel=1`:
+Then, you can sent the graph from our test execution to IGV, using `-XX:PrintIdealGraphLevel=1` (only works on debug build, not on product):
 ```
 java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:CompileCommand=printinlining,Test::test -XX:PrintIdealGraphLevel=1 Test.java
 ```